muzamilalfatih/clinic_management_system/README.md

 4. Restore NuGet packages
    Go to Tools > NuGet Package Manager > Manage NuGet Packages for Solution and restore missing packages.
+5. Edit connection string
-5. Build and run
+6. Build and run
    Use Build > Build Solution and Debug > Start Debugging to launch the application.
-6. Use the following test credentials :
+7. Use the following test credentials :

     1. Username : admin.
     2. Password : admin.